 One great way to reduce swelling and help your feet recover faster is to ice your feet after a run.

-While the first few seconds are pretty uncomfortable, once you get used to the water temperature, it will feel great.
+While the first few seconds are pretty uncomfortable, once you get used to the water temperature, it feels great.
 Your feet will thank you.

 6. Moisturize Your Feet

-Although we don’t always do it, putting lotion on your skin helps to keep it nice and fresh, and you should do the same for your feet.
+Although we don’t always do it, putting lotion on your skin helps to keep it nice and fresh.
+This includes your feet, and you shouldn’t hesitate to give them a little TLC.
 To prevent cracking and dry feet, take time to moisturize your feet.

 It might seem a bit lavish, but it’s not.
 Taking care of your skin, especially on your feet, is part of taking care of your body and staying physically healthy.

-So, purchase lotion or moisturizer that will work for you and apply daily to your feet.
+So purchase lotion or moisturizer that work for you, and apply daily to your feet.

 7. Massage Your Feet